-Partner, spouse, adult children, niece, nephew, grandchildren, other family members, nonfamily members such as paid caregivers, professionals.
+Partner, spouse, adult children, niece, nephew, grandchildren, other family members, non-family members such as paid caregivers, professionals.

-Family Violence
+Family violence

 Family violence is any form of abuse that a child or adult experiences from any other family member.
-It is an abuse of power by one person to hurt and control someone who trusts and depends on them.
-It also includes neglect, which means the family member who is supposed to provide care does not look after a person's living needs, like food, health, cleaning, proper clothing and housing.
+It is a type of abuse where one person uses their power to hurt and control someone who trusts and depends on them.
+This can also include neglect, where a family member who is supposed to provide care fails to meet a person's basic needs, such as food, health, cleaning, proper clothing, and housing.